 Muay Thai has given Tuk and his family everything they have.
 With success comes responsibility.
 Tuk wants to give back to the community, giving young boxers the opportunity he was given.
 His goal with every fighter is to make them the best that they can be.
 Every guest who comes to learn at Rawai is helping us to achieve this.
 We have established a Kid’s Fund and a percentage of your training fee goes to this fund, to help support local fighters in the pursuit of becoming champions and having a better life.

-At Rawai we stress fitness and good technique.
-Our teaching style follows the traditional methods passed on from generation to generation. hat Muay Thai has been taught for decades, the was Tuk and his brothers learned growing up.
+At Rawai we stress the importance of fitness and good technique.
+Our teaching style follows the traditional methods passed on from generation to generation.
+The way Muay Thai has been taught for decades, the way Tuk and his brothers learned growing up.

 HISTORY OF THE GYM: MOVING TO KHAO LAK